HanSolo/properties/README.md

 ## Properties
-A Java library containing JavaFX like properties but without the binding.
+A Java library containing JavaFX like properties but without the bindings and without the dependencies on the JavaFX packages.

+Sometimes it can be very useful to have JavaFX like properties in environments where you don't have JavaFX available (e.g. Android).

-Because even in JavaFX bindings are available I usually don't use them but use listeners instead.
-Sometimes it's just neat to have properties available which was the reason to create this project.
+And because even in JavaFX bindings are available I usually don't use them but use listeners instead for me this is the easiest way of using properties without having JavaFX available.

 With minor modifications they should also run on Android.

 There the following properties available: